Simon-0711/ta_lyrics_sentiment_classification/README.md

 #### Future planning
+TODO: How many % are included ?
+Reference to the analysis section Add section to readme of data analysis on lastfm labels

+As you can see in our data analysis, we found that xxx % of the songs in the kaggle dataset are contained in the last.fm dataset.
+Furthermore, yyy % of the songs are tagged with labels, which we can interpreate as moods.
+This percentage can be even expanded further to zzz % by modifying the keywords for the moods.
-Based on further analysis, we found that most of the songs in the kaggle dataset were also contained in the last.fm dataset.
-Therefore we will chose option 1 (see pervious section Planning state) to classify song sentiments and recommend similar songs based on the lyric or song name input.
+This presents us a solid base of training data.
+Hence we will chose option 1 (see pervious section Planning state) to classify song sentiments and recommend similar songs based on the lyric or song name input.

 Preprocessing for ML model:
 - Tokenization